IMAGE() Function in Salesforce [Use Cases, Syntax & Examples]

 Salesforce IMAGE Function

-Step 5: Now, it’s time to set up the field label and formula return type.
-So, firstly I entered the “Filed Label” as “Product Image” and when I click on the “Field Name” it gets automatically filled up.
+1. Now, it’s time to set up the field label and formula return type.
+So, firstly, I entered the “Field Label” as “Product Image” and when I click on the “Field Name“, it gets automatically filled up.

-Once I scrolled down I get an option to choose the formula return type from the various given field type.
-But as you know that the Salesforce IMAGE function only returns the result in the text format and gives an error if you choose any other field type.
+• Once I scrolled down, I saw an option to choose the formula return type from the available field types.
+But as you know, the Salesforce IMAGE function only returns the result in the text format and gives an error if you choose any other field type.
 So, I select “Text” by clicking on the radio button next to it.

 Salesforce IMAGE Function Example

-Step 6: In this step, you have to enter the formula according to your need in the advanced formula bar with the function.
-For this, first move to the right side of the page, towards the “Functions” section and click on the dropdown labeled “All Functions Categories”.
+1. In this step, enter the formula you need in the advanced formula bar using the function.
+For this, first move to the right side of the page, towards the”Functions” section, and click on the dropdown labeled “All Functions Categories”.

-From the dropdown choose the “Text” as we know that the IMAGE function is part of the text categories function of Salesforce.
-On the click on the text, you will get all the Salesforce functions that are under the text category now search for the “IMAGE” function select it, and click on the button “Insert Selected Function”.
+• From the dropdown, choose “Text,” as the IMAGE function is part of Salesforce’s Text Categories.
+On clicking on the text, you will get all the Salesforce functions that are under the text category.
+Now, search for the “IMAGE” function, select it, and click the “Insert Selected Function” button.

-Once the function gets entered in the advanced formula box, replace its parameters with the fields, links, or values whatever is needed according to the requirement.
+Once the function is entered in the advanced formula box, replace its parameters with the fields, links, or values needed, as required.
 Let’s see an example to understand it.

-Suppose, I want to add the product image so that it becomes helpful for the customer and seller to easily identify it.
+Suppose I want to add a product image so it’s easier for the customer and seller to identify.
 The formula for this scenario is as given below:

 IMAGE("https://tech_it_iphone11.png", "IPhone11 Product Iamge", 10, 6)